redfoxgis/tree_segmentation/README.md

 * Summary

 ### Downloading data
-Let's start a las tile from the UBC campus with a nice mixture of buildings and trees.
+Let's start a las tile from the City of Vancouver with a nice mixture of buildings and trees.
 The City of Vancouver has a really nice web interface:

 ![City of Vancouver LiDAR Web Server](./media/lidar_server.png)